Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Exterior of Tate Britain| ©Ewan Munro

-Although less known than other London museums, art lovers should not miss a visit to the Tate Britain.
+Although less well known than other London museums, art lovers should not miss a visit to Tate Britain.
 This gallery houses the largest collection of British art and is part of Britain's Tate network.

 Founded in 1897, its rooms contain examples of over 500 years of British art.
 The collection is divided into three sections:

-• Historical art: works from the period from 1500 to 1900 can be seen.
+• Historical Art: works from the period from 1500 to 1900 can be seen.
 Among the best known works are those of William Blake.

-• Modern British Art: this section houses works made between 1900 and 1960, highlighting those of Henry Moore and Stanley Spencer.
+• Modern British art: this section houses works made between 1900 and 1960, highlighting those of Henry Moore and Stanley Spencer.

 Information and tips for the visit:

-• Hours: every day from 10:00 am to 6:00 pm (with the exception of December 24, 25 and 26)
+• Opening hours: every day between 10:00 am to 6:00 pm (with the exception of December 24, 25 and 26).

 7. Imperial War Museum